COVID-19 Status Updates

 Please do not feel pressured to attend.
 We understand that some folks will not feel comfortable attending live services, and we are sensitive to that.
-We will try to post video after the services to our YouTube channel so that you can worship and study at home.
+We try to post video of the services to our YouTube channel so that you can worship and study at home.
 So please – for your safety and that of others – do not attend these services if you have an immune deficiency, are feeling ill, or if you have a household member who is feeling ill.

 What to Bring

 There are some items you should consider bringing with you from home:

 Your Bible.
 The shared Bibles have been removed, so bring your own (or use your electronic device).

 A water bottle.
 We are not allowing use of the water fountains in our facility, so if you think you'll need hydration, please bring your own.

 Paper, pens, etc. There are no pens available, and we will not be distributing paper bulletins.
 Please bring what you need for note-taking.
 Consider bringing quiet activities to keep younger children attentive, too.

 Your tithes and offerings.
 While we strongly encourage all church members to take advantage of online giving options, those who prefer to give in-person may still do so using the designated buckets provided for tithes at offerings as you exit the worship space.

 Here are some quick points not covered elsewhere in these guidelines:

 Small (Grow) groups are still not meeting on campus.
 Groups will continue to meet as they have been recently (virtually or otherwise), reserving the Sunday morning time slot for folks who wish to attend worship services.